antcolag/runner/readme.md

 - **`Trigger`** calls all commands with given name
 - **`Flush`** invoke flush method on a stream

-*Is available for commands that implements the `void status(const String &, Stream &) const` method
+*Is available for custom commands that implements the `void status(const String &, Stream &) const` method.
+All the above methods are stateless

 The following is an example of the whole command library included in a sketch